nikic/nikic.github.com/_posts/2014-12-22-PHPs-new-hashtable-implementation.markdown

 While the zvals themselves no longer use refcounting, complex data types like strings, arrays, objects and resources still use them.
-Effectively the new zval design has pushed out the refcount (and information for the cycle-collector) from the zval to the array/object/etc. There are a number of advantages to this approach, some of them listen in the
+Effectively the new zval design has pushed out the refcount (and information for the cycle-collector) from the zval to the array/object/etc. There are a number of advantages to this approach, some of them listed in the
 following:

  * Zvals storing simple values (like booleans, integers or floats) no longer require any allocations.
 So this saves